1-800-275-4279

 3. Inadequate staff or security personnel to monitor the property.

-If a property owner fails to take reasonable steps to provide a safe environment, they can be held liable for any injuries that occur due to their negligence.
+Property owners can be held liable for injuries caused by negligence if they fail to take reasonable steps to provide a safe environment.
 In such cases, the injured person may be able to seek compensation from the property owner for their medical expenses and other damages.

-It is important for property owners to be aware of the premises liability laws in Minneapolis and take all necessary steps to ensure the safety of their visitors.
+Property owners should be aware of Minneapolis’s premises liability laws and take all necessary steps to ensure the safety of their visitors.

 Poorly Maintained Properties and Injury Risks

-Unsafe conditions caused by neglected maintenance can lead to devastating consequences for visitors on a property.
-In Minneapolis, property owners have a duty to provide a safe environment for visitors, and when they fail to do so, they may be held liable for any resulting injuries.
-Poorly maintained properties can create dangerous situations for visitors, including slipping and falling, being exposed to hazardous materials, or being attacked by animals that have been allowed to roam freely.
+Unsafe conditions caused by neglected maintenance can lead to devastating consequences for visitors to a property.
+In Minneapolis, property owners must provide a safe environment for visitors, and when they fail to do so, they may be held liable for any resulting injuries.
+Poorly maintained properties can create dangerous situations for visitors, including slipping and falling, exposure to hazardous materials, or being attacked by animals allowed to roam freely.

-The extent of a property owner’s responsibility for maintaining a safe environment depends on the status of the visitor.
-Generally, a property owner owes the highest duty to invitees, who have been invited onto the property for the owner’s benefit, such as customers of a store.
-The owner must use reasonable care to keep the property in a reasonably safe condition and to warn the invitee of any hidden dangers on the property.
-Additionally, a property owner owes a lesser duty to licensees, who have been allowed to enter the property with the owner’s permission, but not for the owner’s benefit, such as a social guest.
+The extent of a property owner’s responsibility for maintaining a safe environment depends on the visitor’s status.
+Generally, a property owner owes the highest duty to invitees who have been invited onto the property for the owner’s benefit, such as store customers.
+The owner must use reasonable care to keep the property reasonably safe and warn the invitee of any hidden dangers.
+Additionally, a property owner owes a lesser duty to licensees, who can enter the property without permission but not for the owner’s benefit, such as a social guest.
 The owner must warn a licensee of any hidden dangers on the property that are not obvious.

 Visitor StatusDuty of Care